joergen7/pnet/README.md

 ### handle-call

 From the outside, the net instance can be addressed synchronously by calling it with the function `call`.
 When a call is received by the net instance, it uses the callback function `handle-call` to determine the call reply.

+In our example there are two mechanisms that are not modeled by the net itself but are controlled by its environment.
+The first is the inserting of a coin which makes a `coin` token appear on the `coin-slot` place.
+The second is the removal of a `cookie-box` token from the compartment, if one is present.

 ```racket
 (: handle-call (Any Marking Any -> CallReply))